ayoub-vaziri/CRCBiomarkers/README.md

 ## Reproducing the results
 This repository contains all the code necessary to reproduce the results in the paper:
- - **Codes/DataProcessing** contains the code necessary to pre-process dataset.
+ - **Codes/DataProcessing** contains the necessary code for preprocessing the initial dataset.
    - Run *mergeDatasets.R* to merge the five microarray datasets (GSE10950, GSE25070, GSE41328, GSE74602, and GSE142279) based on their common genes.

 ## Required software